Our staff will respond to your query promptly and provide detailed information to your questions.

 - Easy independent holiday suitable for singles, couples & families

-- Car hire 7 days; Ford Focus (manual) or similar with free mileage and CDW
+- Car hire 7 days; VW Golf or similar (Automatic) or similar, with free mileage and CDW

-- 4 nights in self contained rorbu with kitchen, ensuite and facilities (breakfast included)
+- 2 nights in self contained rorbu with kitchen and private facilities (breakfast included)

 - 24-hour emergency service